 Perhaps one of the most prominent factors affecting the pay of a certified nursing assistant is experience.
 This is especially true within this profession because performing basic duties as a certified nursing assistant is often seen as a way in which to get experience in the healthcare industry while still pursuing higher education.
 Nursing assistants with years of experience can make well over $34,000 per year.

 Certification can also affect a certified nursing assistant’s salary, but only in states where certification is not required to practice.
 A certified nursing assistant will almost always earn a higher income.
 Certification is also recommended if you plan on moving to another state and it can help advance you further in your career.
 Being certified is extremely helpful if you decide to become a licensed practical nurse or registered nurse down the road.

 Often times, the less populated industries are those that promise the highest salaries.
-However, many of the positions require special skills that can only come with experience, including employment at the Federal Executive Branch, scientific, research, and development services and much more.
+However, many of the positions require special skills that can only come with experience, including employment at the Federal government, insurance carriers and junior colleges.
 Fine-tailoring your skills to industry demand can therefore get you out of a nursing care facility in which you earn a mean annual wage of $24,650 and into a better-paying position.

-All high paying metropolitan areas are located within these states, meaning that individuals employed in any one of these great states can expect to earn anywhere from $32,000 to $39,000 and more.
+High paying metropolitan areas are located within these states, meaning that individuals employed in one of these great states can expect to earn anywhere from $34,000 to $42,000 and more.
 Additionally, there are many nonmetropolitan areas that also employ a select few, well-paid certified nursing assistants, meaning that it is truly the state and its position in relation to the elderly of America that leads to the development of new jobs.